Deep Security Agent-related settings are located on Administration > System Settings > Agents. They include the following.

 - Allow Agent to specify hostname: Allow the agent to specify its hostname by providing it to Deep Security Manager during activation.

-If a computer with the same name already exists: How to handle the activation attempt if a new computer tries to use the same agent GUID or certificate as an existing computer:
+If a computer with the same name already exists: How to handle the activation attempt if the new computer is trying to use the same agent GUID or certificate as an existing computer:

 - Do not allow activation: Don't activate the computer.